 Retinol is in the Vitamin A family, which is one of the body’s key nutrients for boosting cell turnover.
 Retinol in skincare is a game-changer because it does SO MUCH.
 It promotes skin renewal, brightens skin tone, reduces acne, improves the appearance of discoloration, and boosts collagen production.
 It also functions as an antioxidant to help address free radical damage, which leads to visible signs of aging.

-Retinol one of the primary skincare ingredients that proven to actually boost collagen and plump the skin.
+Retinol is one of the primary skincare ingredients that has proven to actually boost collagen and plump the skin.
 Jan says everyone on the face of the earth can benefit from using it in their routine and says the sooner you start using it the better.

 How does Retinol Work?

 Retinol is a cell-communicating ingredient and it can actually change the instructions coming from your DNA.
 Our genes are made up of DNA and some of our genes are “expressive” genes, meaning they send out instructions on how our body should repair, rebuild, maintain, etc., As we age, and through cumulative sun exposure, these instructions become compromised.
 This is apparent when we start to look older, feel older, and heal slower.
 When skin is affected by environmental damage or it is showing signs of aging, uneven skin tone, enlarged pores, and has become more prone to breakouts, retinol can provide assistance in helping your skin to look more like it did before the damage started.

 Retinol can improve the appearance of skin tone and radiance, boost collagen production, reverse the appearance of damage, and lessen the appearance of pigmentation.
 On top of that, retinol has been shown to increase the production of hyaluronic acid in your skin that keeps it plump and moist.
 It is also great for clearing acne!

 What’s the difference between Tretinoin (Retin A) and Retinol?